victor-gil-sepulveda/PhD-ANMInternalCoordinates/README.md

 - Do not contain sensible information about PELE++, but can help to understand the ANM IC code.
 - Implement changes/improvements from the base PELE++ code.

 The ANM IC code rights go to their authors, the Barcelona Supercomputing Center (BSC-CNS) and Universitat Politécnica de Barcelona (UPC).
-Any piece of code containing functions that were not developed in the context of the ANM IC and are part of the PELE++ project are under the PELE++ copyright license (included) and may not be used without express consent of their owner/s.
+Any piece of code containing functions that were not developed in the context of the ANM IC and are part of the PELE++ project are under the PELE++ copyright license (included as 'COPYRIGHT' in the root folder) and may not be used without express consent of their owner/s.

 # Authors
 Main authors: Alba Ricón Muñoz and [Víctor A. Gil Sepúlveda](http://victor-gil-sepulveda.github.io/)